Encourage and recognize the implementation of original and exemplary environmental initiatives by private marine companies.

 3.3.
 Actively participate in social and/or environmental community activities every year (e.g. shoreline clean-up operations, tree-planting campaigns, scholarships, educational activities, open-house, port days, etc.).

-Note: Active participation is defined as the provision of support by the company, whether through financial means, human resources and/or material/equipment.
+Note: Active participation is defined as the provision of support by the participant, whether through financial means, human resources and/or material/equipment.

 4.1.
-Fifty percent (50 %) of the company’s eligible terminals, operating sites (stevedoring companies) or shipyards are participants of Green Marine.
+50 % of the participant’s eligible terminals, operating sites (stevedoring companies) or shipyards are Green Marine participants.

 Note: Not applicable if the company operates only one or two eligible terminals or sites.